Hogs of War: Development and release

 The initial build of the game was described by Habgood as being "slow and hideous".
 It contained no gameplay elements and the pig characters were tall and humanlike.
 It was suggested to cancel the game, but the development team asked for more time.
 The next build was dubbed "Cubes of War" by the developers as it focussed more on gameplay rather than graphics leading to simple cubes replacing the pigs.
 This was to demonstrate that the gameplay was fun before another build added in graphical improvements for the pigs.

 Gremlin Interactive was taken over by the French company Infogrames in 1999, which was a benefit to the game as it provided more time for development.
 Following the takeover, Infogrames supported the game and continued its development.
 The company decided they wanted to hire French comedians from the show Les Guignols to voice act in the French version of the game while for the English release Rik Mayall and Marc Silk were hired.
 Each language version of the game was localised in terms of the comedy, voice work and puns.

-Hogs of War was released for the PlayStation in Europe on 25 August 2000, with a North American release following on 29 September.
-The game was released for Microsoft Windows in Europe on 3 November 2000.
-In 2003 the publishing rights were acquired by ZOO Digital, who subsequently re-released the game again for the same consoles.
+Hogs of War was released for the PlayStation in the United Kingdom on 16 June 2000 and in France on 25 August 2000, with a North American release following on 29 September.
+The game was released for Microsoft Windows in Europe on 3 November the same year.

+In October 2003, the now-named Atari sold the assets of Gremlin Interactive, including Hogs of War, to Ian Stewart's Zoo Digital Publishing.
+The company shortly afterwards reissued Hogs of War under the "Zoo Classics" budget label.